No items found.

 1. Develop a well-defined objective

 To succeed, first you need to have a deep understanding of what success means.
 Define goals as specifically as possible so you know you’ve reached them.
-Remember to align your objective with the company’s business goals and mission statement.
+Remember to align your objective with the company’s business goals and mission statement, ensuring that the change management process supports the overall strategy of the organization.

 2. Assess your organization’s readiness

 Next, analyze the company’s readiness for the change.
 Assess the history and culture of the business.
 Is the change incremental or a radical departure from standard procedures?
 Are there other major organizational changes happening?
-See what employee groups will be most affected and get reports on those workers.
+See what employee groups will be most affected and get reports on those workers to ensure that all teams are prepared and supported.

 This information can be used to predict where pockets of reluctance may form and allow you to deal with potential objections before they have a chance to fester.
-This keeps morale up during the transition.
+Addressing resistance proactively helps maintain high morale during the transition and supports a smoother change management process.

 3. Sell management and key stakeholders

 Key decision makers and management need to be unified for a change to succeed.
 It is difficult enough when lower level employees resist, but if powerful leaders within the organization don’t buy in, it spells a death sentence for the process.
-That’s why the first two steps are so important.
+That’s why the first two steps are so important in establishing a strong foundation for the change management plan.

 Management will be an easier sell if you have a defined objective that aligns with company culture, and you’ve performed a detailed readiness evaluation.
 Gather feedback and modify the proposal as necessary.
-The leaders will surely have insights you haven’t considered.
+The leaders will surely have insights you haven’t considered, helping to refine the change management strategy.

 4. Create a communication plan

 Once the decision-makers approve a change, enable a solid communications platform.
-Communication throughout the corporate hierarchy is crucial.
-Upper management needs frequent updates.
-Lower level employees need to feel as if management hears their concerns and feedback.
+Effective communication is crucial throughout the corporate hierarchy.
+Upper management needs frequent updates, while lower level employees need to feel as if management hears their concerns and feedback, ensuring that all teams are informed and engaged.

 This step is where your business could use the LumApps Social Intranet to great effect.
-This platform makes communication easy.
-It features fun, social media-inspired tools that foster connection and engagement.
+This platform serves as a powerful communication tool, making it easy for teams to share information.
+It features fun, social media-inspired tools that foster connection and engagement, supporting the overall change management strategy.

 5. Set practical milestones

 Organizational change is a long journey.
 You must have practical goals set up along the way.
 This provides everyone — management and lower-level employees — with a sense of progress along the path.
 Celebrate these accomplishments as they’re reached.
-It improves morale and drives everyone to push forward toward the overarching goal.
+It improves morale and drives everyone to push forward toward the overarching goal of a successful transition.

 Set milestones that are achieved early on in the process.
 The initial period of a major change is very important for employee attitude.
 People need to experience the sense of accomplishment early on in a project to maintain a healthy outlook.
-It prevents them from feeling as if they’re stuck spinning their wheels.
+It prevents them from feeling as if they’re stuck spinning their wheels, ensuring continued support for the change management process.

 6. Identify key performance indicators